Mitigation Reserves Program

 Taylor Creek Headwaters Wetland Preservation Project

-The 11 acre Taylor Creek Headwaters Wetland Preservation property was acquired by King County in October 2015 and is in the Cedar River / Lake Washington Service Area.
-King County’s Mitigation Reserve Program will earn in-lieu fee mitigation credit through the preservation and stewardship of 3.66 acres of intact Category I wetland and 7.34 acres of surrounding upland in the Skyway area of unincorporated King County.
-The King County Mitigation Reserve Program preserved the wetland and its buffer through fee simple purchase of four parcels totaling approximately 11 acres.
+The 12.19-acre Taylor Creek Headwaters Wetland Preservation Project, located in the Cedar River / Lake Washington Service Area, was acquired by King County to preserve the wetland and its buffer.
+Phase I of this project was acquired in 2015 (11 acres) and Phase II was acquired in 2021 (1.19 acres).
+King County’s Mitigation Reserve Program will earn in-lieu fee mitigation credits through the preservation and stewardship of 4.14 acres of intact Category I wetland and 8.05 acres of surrounding upland in the Skyway area of unincorporated King County.

 Taylor Creek Headwaters Wetland is a depressional flow-through wetland with a sizable buffer of mature mixed coniferous forest that is situated at the headwaters of Taylor Creek, a perennial salmon-bearing tributary stream to Lake Washington.
 Taylor Creek Headwaters wetland is high-functioning, providing a range of water quality, hydrologic, and habitat functions in a moderate density urban landscape.
 The wetland is classified as a North Pacific Hardwood-Conifer Swamp and contains forested, scrub-shrub, and emergent wetland habitats dominated by Western red-cedar, Oregon ash and red alder.
 Standing snags, downed woody debris and other special habitat features in the wetland on the property provide an opportunity to support amphibians, reptiles, fish, birds, and mammals.

-This property provides a rare opportunity to save a high functioning urban wetland from imminent development.
+This property provided a rare opportunity to save a high functioning urban wetland from imminent development.

 Elliott Bridge Reach Off-Channel Wetland & Floodplain Reconnection Project

 Construction completed 2016